Pesquisar

 To attract underserved populations, banks are launching basic accounts with:

-These accounts make it easier for low-income individuals to start saving and managing money safely.
+These accounts make it easier for low-income individuals to start saving and managing money safely, helping them build financial habits and security over time.

 3. Partnering with Fintech and Non-Bank Players